Pistol Bags

 stag ar15 safety

-I want to just focus on the base rifle for now.
+I want to focus on the base rifle for now.
 But the safety is very much a mil-spec safety.

 It is very smooth.
 There’s no drag.
 There’s no catch.
 There’s no Barb.
 It’s very clean.
 It works great.

-The only reason I plan to upgrade it is that I’m just a little bit funny about having all my safeties be mostly the same gun to gun, at least on my AR platforms.
+The only reason I plan to upgrade it is that I’m just a little bit funny about having all my safeties be mostly the same gun-to-gun, at least on my AR platforms.

 Pistol Grip